dstandish/aenv/README.md

 # What is `aenv`?

-`aenv` is a way of modifying airflow environment variables to set up different configurations.
+`aenv` is a set of helper functions and aliases for modifying Airflow environment variables to set up different configurations.
+It useful if you run airflow on your host in a virtualenv and need to change between executors and database backends frequently.

+It's assumed that you already have the database backends running in your host machine.

 So for example if you want to use kubernetes executor with mysql backend and only example_bash_operator.py, you can enter this: